Take a fistful of warm spaghetti noodles out of the pot.

 But let’s fix all that, shall we?

 Go through each of the questions above and take notes.
 Brainstorm each point.
 If you get stuck?
 Hit me up in the comments below.
 I actually do read them and reply.

-And if you want me to walk you step by step through answering all 9 of these questions — if you want guided help to focus + build a strong brand foundation for your business, converting readers to subscribers and subscribers to buyers — then get on the waiting list NOW for my Blog Smarter program.
-Enrollment opens just twice a year, and it’s coming up in just a few weeks.
+And if you want us to walk you step by step through answering all 9 of these questions — if you want guided help to focus + build a strong brand foundation for your business, converting readers to subscribers and subscribers to buyers — then get on the waiting list NOW for the Blog Smarter program.

 And if not?

 Take a planning retreat.
 Escape to Starbucks, grab an iced vanilla chai latte (or three) and answer the questions on your own!